-How can we create healthier, more sustainable buildings?
+Creating healthier, more sustainable buildings?

-Why do we need smart windows?
+Why do we need dynamic glass?

 Humans need natural daylight - it is a fundamental part of our biology.
 Exposure to natural light has a whole host of health benefits, from promoting better sleep to improving our moods.
-Daylight supports the regulation of vitamin D, serotonin and melatonin in our bodies and promotes healthy eye development.
+Daylight supports the regulation of Vitamin D, serotonin, and melatonin in our bodies and promotes healthy eye development .

-Yet many of us now spend the majority of our days indoors, moving between our homes and offices.
+Yet many of us now spend the majority of our days indoors, moving between our homes and workplaces.
 Modern architectural design has already begun to recognize the importance of letting natural light back into our lives, using glass in new and exciting ways.
 Large, often floor-to-ceiling windows help to bring a feeling of the outside in.

 Increased temperatures also create more demand for air conditioning, while the use of window blinds means relying on additional artificial light.
 All of this can considerably increase a building’s energy usage and environmental footprint.

 Yet the business benefits of exposure to natural light are clear.
-It’s been shown that office workers who sit near windows sleep on average for 46 minutes longer than those who don’t.
-While workplaces with good levels of natural light benefit from productivity gains between 3% and 40%.
+It’s been shown that office workers who sit near windows sleep on average for 46 minutes longer than those who don’t .
+While workplaces with good levels of natural light benefit from productivity gains between 3% and 40% .

-This poses the question: How do we balance our human need for natural light with the practical and environmental considerations of modern building design?
+This poses the question - how do we balance our human need for natural light with the practical and environmental considerations of modern building design?

 DID YOU KNOW?

-Smart glass using liquid crystals - new potential in existing tech
+Dynamic glass using liquid crystals - new potential in existing tech

 You’re probably already familiar with liquid crystals.
-They are now used in everything from cell phones and televisions to microwave ovens and alarm clocks - and best known for their uses in display screens (LCDs).
+They are now used in everything from cell phones and televisions to microwave ovens and alarm clocks - and are best known for their uses in display screens (LCDs).